 As for things that go bump in the night I’ve been woken by some strange noises:

-If you have any questions or tips to share for solo women hikers and wild campers leave them below and let’s get talking, because here at 10 Mile Hike I believe that women have as much right to feel safe and secure on the trail as the other half of the population, don’t you?
-And now, for more practical advice head back up and check out the other tabs.
+If you have any questions or tips to share for solo women hikers and wild campers let me know and let’s get talking, because here at 10 Mile Hike I believe that women have as much right to feel safe and secure on the trail as the other half of the population, don’t you?

 There are very few places you can legally wild camp in the UK, outside of the hills of Scotland.
 In fact, the only other place you have a right to wild camp is on parts of Dartmoor, but there are a number of other places where responsible wild-camping is accepted, for example on high ground in the Lake District.